PCML-Z/PCML/README.md

   <img src="repo-stats.png" alt="PMCL repo stats">
 </p>

-**PMCL** (Personal Minecraft Custom Launcher) is a cross-platform Minecraft launcher built on Compose Desktop, using the Material 3 design language, with a built-in plugin system, multiplayer support, mod management, and the ability to embed the HMCL JavaFX UI in-window.
+**PMCL** (Personal Minecraft Custom Launcher) is a cross-platform Minecraft launcher built on Compose Desktop, using the Material 3 design language, with a built-in plugin system, multiplayer support, mod management, and the ability to embed the JavaFX UI in-window.

 ## Features